larsgrespan/Event_Processing_System/Changestream_Implementation/README.md

 Since this project is a prototype and no real data is used, the data generation is simulated.

 1. Open a terminal and navigate to the <b> /Changestream_Implementation/Event_generation </b> directory.

+Note:
+  The data generation cannot be managed in GitHub within the scope of this project for licensing reasons.
+The necessary files have therefore already been created and uploaded directly.
+Step 2 can therefore be skipped when running the GitHub version.

 2. Run following commands:
    ```sh